leanjs/leanjs/packages/core/README.md

 The `runtime` is created in two steps:

 1. `configureRuntime`.
 In a distributed architecture there are many contexts where a `runtime` could be created.
-For instance, each composable app will create a `runtime` if they run in isolation.
+For instance, each composable app will create a `runtime` when they run in isolation.
 However, when composable apps are composed into a single app, only one `runtime` will be created and shared across all of them.
 The `runtime` can be created in more than one place but the configuration of it should be consistent across contexts.

 2. `createRuntime`.
 Invoking `configureRuntime` returns a function called `createRuntime` which creates a `runtime` when invoked. `createRuntime` is not a singleton so you are responsible for not calling `createRuntime` more than once in a given execution context.
 In other words, call `createRuntime` only once in your host app.